lukejacksonn/hyperapp-wiki/Home.md

 * **Batteries-included**: Out of the box, HyperApp has Elm-like state management and a virtual DOM engine; it still weighs `1kb` and has no dependencies.

 HyperApp is not opinionated about your stack either; we're compatible with all bundlers and work well with [Hyperx] or [JSX] -- it's your choice.

+Want to know more?
+[Follow us](https://twitter.com/hyperappjs) on Twitter for updates. 👋